att/netarbiter/sds/ceph-docker/examples/helm/README.md

 # Avoid them by running the following:
 ceph osd crush tunables legacy

-# Create a pvc and a job:
+# Create a pvc and attach it to a job:
 kubectl create -R -f tests/ceph
 ```